woodcock3/Hatstack/README.md

 ```

-If your using Github pages make sure you update the BaseURL in the config file
+If your using Github pages make sure you update the baseURL.
+Set the writeStats to true to print the Hugo build stats.
 Then run your project as usual.

+### GitHub Actions

+For a CI or a dependencies update check out the `.GitHub/workflows/buildORupdate.yml`
+To update Hugo and the npm packages set the NPM_UPDATE env to true.